Caribou in the NWT

 Population

-There are about 45,000 adult caribou within the range of northern mountain caribou in the NWT, Yukon and northern British Columbia.
-They are divided into about 39 herds.
+There are about 50,000-55,000 northern mountain caribou in the NWT, Yukon and northern British Columbia.

-The northern mountain caribou herds in the NWT are the Bonnet Plume at about 5,000 animals; the Redstone with at least 10,000 animals; and the Nahanni Complex, including Coal River, La Biche and South Nahanni, with about 3,000 animals.
+The northern mountain caribou herds in the NWT include the Bonnet Plume (about 5,000 animals), Redstone (at least 10,000 animals), and the Nahanni Complex (including Coal River, La Biche and South Nahanni; about 3,000 animals).

 A harvest management system helps protect northern mountain caribou in the NWT.
-NWT residents can harvest one woodland caribou a year, either a boreal or northern mountain caribou.
+NWT residents can harvest one northern mountain caribou per year.